aprsworld/serToMQTT/README.md

 windmaster|Gil Windmaster
 loadstar|LoadStar load cell.
-Just outputs a series of numbers yost|polls a Yost 3-space sensor and report angle of inclination
+Just outputs a series of numbers yost|polls a Yost 3-space sensor and report angle of inclination worlddata|interface to any device that uses a port with WorldData formats.

 ## Examples